 To simplify, glaciers are formed when multiple layers of snow build up in one spot.
 When these layers are added, they compress the ones underneath and force out all the air, turning the snow into dense ice.
 Also, glaciers might look very static on the surface, but they’re actually moving, because the ice at the bottom constantly melts due to the weight on top and therefore slides along the ground.

-After 4 hours of hiking we reached some sort of summit, which is where I had what I’ll remember as the most spectacular lunch break of my life.
-Not for the lunch itself – that morning I was so sleepy I barely managed to put together a ham sandwich – but for the view.
-I mean:
+After four hours of hiking, we reached a summit, where I had what I’ll remember as the most visually spectacular lunch break of my life.

 We started descending shortly after, and about halfway we started walking towards a beautiful ice cave that the local guides had recently discovered.
 From the outside, I actually couldn’t see much besides a hole in a big pile of snow, so I was kind of puzzled at first.
 As I ungracefully squatted down to go through it, I started seeing some ice on the sides, then above my head.